Alaboudi1/LLMs-SE-Resources/README.md

 [Harness the power of generative AI for software development](https://github.com/readme/guides/coding-generative-ai)

-## Developing Software with LLM Capabilities Integrated
+## Developing Software with LLMs Capabilities Integrated

 A List of resources that provides software engineers with essential information and best practices for incorporating Large Language Model capabilities into their applications.